top of page

 Highway 20 / North Cascades

-On the east side, debris flows from the Cedar Creek Fire have covered the road between the Early Winters Gate and Silver Star Gate.
-Because of this, the road is closed back at the Early Winters Gate.
+• On the east side, debris flows from the Cedar Creek Fire covered the road between the Early Winters Gate and Silver Star Gate.
+However, on 1/2/2026, this section of Highway 20 reopened!

 Highway 530